AC Magnetic solution

 Typical example (1)

-A first typical example of a problem treated as a Magnetic AC application is presented in the figure below.
+A first typical example of a problem treated as an AC Magnetic application is presented in the figure below.
 It concerns a typical example without coupling to an external electric circuit.

 air or vacuum